Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Limits on Neutrino source populations

 The probability of no counterpart detection is given in Figure \ref{fig:p_no_det} as a function of $M$.
 The results of our program strongly disfavour scenarios where all neutrino sources have bright absolute magnitudes.
 The horizontal dashed line in Figure \ref{fig:p_no_det} represents a 10\% chance of non-detection, and thus a 90\% confidence limit.
 We can use this threshold to set a limit on the luminosity function of neutrino sources, by choosing the appropriate fraction $f$ such that $P_{\textup{no counterpart}} (M, f) > 0.1$ .

 These constraints on $f(M)$ at 90\% CL are illustrated in Figure \ref{fig:limit_abs_mag}, for the two source evolutions.
 These are generic constraints on the underlying luminosity function of neutrino sources, and are agnostic to the actual nature of the neutrino sources which follow the redshift evolutions.
 They constrain the aggregate neutrino flux emitted by e.g. a SFR-like population, and thus apply equally well to a composite neutrino flux with e.g. multiple SFR-like neutrino populations.
 To the best knowledge of the authors, this is the first time generic constraints on the optical luminosity function of neutrino sources have been derived, though a similar procedure has already been used to derive limits from optical searches for counterparts to gravitational waves \citep{kasliwal_20}.
 One novel consequence of these general limits are the first observational constraints on the contribution of the brightest superluminous supernova to the diffuse neutrino flux, under the assumption these trace the star formation rate.
 Objects brighter than an absolute magnitude of $-22$ can contribute no more than 58\% of the total astrophysical neutrino alerts if SFR-like.

+During the multi-wavelength flare of TXS 0506+056 which coincided with the detection of neutrino IC170922A, the source exhibited a g-band optical flux of $\sim$6 mJy/m=14.5 \citep{ic_txs_mm_18}, more than double the mean archival g-band magnitude of 2.7 mJy/m=15.3 in Pan-STARRS1 \citep{panstarrs_16}.
+This would correspond to a transient flare of absolute magnitude M$_{g}\approx$-26 in difference imaging.
+Blazar flares such as this can contribute no more than 26\% of the total neutrino flux.

-It should be noted that these values do not account for the impact of dust extinction, which would shift the curves in Figure \ref{fig:limit_abs_mag} rightwards to higher luminosities.
+It should be noted that none of these values account for the impact of dust extinction, which would shift the curves in Figure \ref{fig:limit_abs_mag} rightwards to higher luminosities.
 However, we do not expect that this would significantly impact the results presented here.
+Our limits are only valid for a given source evolutions, and would need to be adjusted for alternative ones.
+For example, if the neutrino source evolution were strongly negative (lower number density at higher redshift), a larger fraction of the flux would arise from local sources.
+Therefore, our limits would instead be more constraining.